s-kust/python-backtesting-template/README.md

 8. You can optimize different parameters of your strategy.
 See the variable `strategy_params`, its filling in `run_strategy_main.py` and its usage in the `get_desired_current_position_size` function.

+# Workflow Overview

+Like the original `backtesting` package, most work happens within the `next` function of the `Strategy` you create.
+The system calls this function each day of your OHLC data, starting from the first day.

+Here’s what happens inside this function in the `run_backtest_for_ticker.py` file:
+1. Update the trailing stop-losses for all open trades.
+2. If we have open trades, check for special situations.
+(See more details on special situations in the following section.)
+3. If no special situations are found, calculate the desired position size.
+If it differs significantly from the current size, buy or sell additional shares.
+4. If today is the last day in the data, the system calls the `create_last_day_results` function, which populates and returns the `last_day_result` dictionary.

+The system calls the `get_desired_current_position_size` function to determine the current and desired position sizes.
+If the desired position size is 0, the system closes all open trades.
+If it's `None`, no calculation of the difference between the current and desired position sizes is needed, and no buy or sell orders are placed with the broker.

+After the finish of the backtest, the `get_stat_and_trades_for_ticker` function returns the `last_day_result` dictionary together with other results.
+This dictionary is then passed to the `process_last_day_res` function.
+This function is intended to send you notifications when specific conditions are met.
+However, it has not been implemented yet.

+It is assumed that you will not change the code of the `next` function.
+The main goal of this repository is to free you from the effort of writing and modifying it.
+Instead, you can focus on coding the rules for determining the desired position size in the `get_desired_current_position_size` function.
+Also, try to change the list of special situations to check within the `process_special_situations` function.
+Additionally, you should implement one or more functions to create your features.

 # Quick Start

 The system currently uses [Alpha Vantage](https://www.alphavantage.co/) as its main source of OHLC data.
 If you want to change it, modify the `import_ohlc_daily` function.